Flesch Reading Ease Score: Complete Guide to Readability

 - Grade Level: 7th-9th grade

-- Why: Accessible to general audience, good for scanning
+- Why: Accessible to general audience, easy to scan

 Marketing Copy